juga0/dhcpcanon/docs/source/implementation.rst

 [:rfc:`7844`].
 This page is focused on the options and functionality implemented by ``dhcpcanon``.

+See :ref:`specification` for the specification of ``dhcpcanon`` as an RFC more restrictive than the previous one.

 ``dhcpcanon`` implements the options and functionality specified as ``MUST`` in [:rfc:`7844`], but does not the ones specified as ``SHOULD`` or ``MAY``.
 It does not implement the ones as ``SHOULD NOT``, unless found cases where